BakhtiyarIslamov/vue-medium-clone/README.md

 Frontend realisation of https://demo.realworld.io/ on Vue.js

-The app is available online at https://vue-medium-clone.surge.sh/
+This app is available at https://vue-medium-clone.surge.sh/

 ## Project setup